cyberark/summon-file/README.md

 ```

 `summon` resolves the entries in secrets.yml with the file provider and makes the secret values available to the environment of the command `env`.

+## Contributing

+We welcome contributions of all kinds to this repository.
+For instructions on how to get started and descriptions of our development workflows, please see our [contributing
+guide][contrib].

+[contrib]: CONTRIBUTING.md